ktkt9898/Fa24_Lecture_Notes/Recursion/Recursion.md

 First priority is always correctness
 Second priority is readability, not neccesarily fast
     Compromise in clarity is allowed for specific tasks however

+# Extra
+Base cases can be as many as desired